 This article describes how to manage the PIVKey throughout the lifecycle of the device.
-It is useful for testing the device, as well as for planning a production system.
+It is useful for setting up a test environment, as well as for planning a production system.

-Make sure the PIVKey is up and working on your PC.
-See for example this article on testing the PIVKey.
+Make sure the PIVKey is up and working on your PC, see this article on testing the PIVKey.

 Install the Administration Tools

 If you want to use the Windows PIV minidriver, or any other PIV compatible middleware, the certificates must be available to the PIV smart card interface.
-In order to make Minidriver Certificates available to the PIV smart card interface, you will need to map the Minidriver Certificates and keys to the PIV certificates.
-This can be done in 2 ways.
+In order to make Minidriver Certificates available to the PIV smart card interface, you will need to map the certificates and keys to the PIV certificate slots.
+This can be done in two ways.

-Option 1: Run the PIVKey Tool to Map Certificates.
+Option 1 for mapping: Run the PIVKey Tool to Map Certificates.

-If you have a small deployment or cannot change the certificate template, the PIVKey Tool allows you to manually map certificates.
+If you have a small deployment or cannot change the certificate template on the server, the PIVKey Tool allows you to manually map certificates.
 If you have just one to three certificates, you can usually get by by running the following:

 pivkeytool.exe --mapdefault --userpin "000000"